Sonnett, Swanson named Player and Coach of the Year

 Swanson came to Virginia after two highly successful stops at Stanford and Dartmouth.
 At Dartmouth, Swanson guided the Big Green to national prominence.
 He did an equally impressive job at Stanford, helping maintain the program's standing as one of the premier teams in the country while leading the Cardinal to two Pac-10 titles in four seasons.
 In 2004, he led Virginia to the first ACC Championship in school history, making him the only coach in Division I history to win titles in three different conferences.
 He has since become the only coach in history to win multiple conference championships in three difference conferences.
 Swanson also enjoyed success as a player in college and as a professional.

 In addition to his collegiate coaching experience, Swanson has been associated with the United States youth national teams for over a decade.
-Most recently he was the head coach of the U-20 Women's National Team from 2011-12, leading the team to a World Cup championship.
+He was the head coach of the U-20 Women's National Team from 2011-12, leading the team to a World Cup championship.
 In December 2013, Swanson was named the head coach of the United States U-23 National Team.
-It is the third different age group he has led for the US Soccer Federation.
+It is the fourth different age group he has led for the US Soccer Federation.

 In 2012, the Cavaliers won their second ACC Championship, defeating three top-10 opponents to capture the title.
 Virginia finished the year with an 18-5-1 record and reached the round of 16 of the NCAA Tournament for the eighth consecutive year.